zachriggle/ructfe-openvpn-config/README.md

 There are three knobs you may want to twiddle in `config.sh`.

-If you don't run `setup-server.sh` on the actual server, you'll at least want to set the public IP in `config.sh`.
+If you don't run `setup-server.sh` on the actual VPN server, you'll at least want to set the public IP in `config.sh`.

 Usage
 ---------